checkout51/c51-coding-challenge/README.md

 You can consume the list as file resource from the app or host it on a network using a simple service like “http://myjson.com/”.

 Feel free to build it in any way you want using any framework, architecture and tools at your disposal.
 Depending on your skills you can write in Java, Kotlin or a combination of both.
 Bonus points if you create a way for a user to sort the offers by name or cash back.

+# Response Directions

+1. Use settings to update myjson host
+2. With no network or no host, will fallback to file in assets for json
+3. Minimal tests are include for patterns